 “Culture eats strategy for lunch.”
 Famed management guru Peter Drucker didn’t mince words, and he knew how to identify and articulate the keys to success in business.

 Culture is the embodied values, principles and practices underlying the social fabric of a business, which permeate its actions and connects the stakeholders to each other and to the company’s purpose, people and processes.

-A Conscious Culture fosters love and care and builds trust between a company’s team members and its other stakeholders.
+A Conscious Culture fosters love, care, and inclusiveness and builds trust amongst the company’s team members and all its other stakeholders.
 Conscious Culture is an energizing and unifying force, that truly brings a Conscious Business to life.